talal/ilm/lib.typ

   show heading: it => {
     // Do not hyphenate headings.
     set text(hyphenate: false)
-    // Start new chapters on a new page except for figures lists. if it.level == 1 {
+    // Start chapters on a new page except for figure lists (index of figures/tables/listings). if chapter-pagebreak and it.level == 1 {
-      if not it.body.text.starts-with("Index of") {
+      // Do not start each figures list (index of figures/tables/listings) on separate pages as this can quite tedious if the document only has a couple of figures, tables, or listings.
+      // Note that we do however start the first figure index on new page.
+We do this by using a manual `pagebreak()` down below. if not it.body.text.starts-with("Index of") {
         pagebreak()
       }